 Prepare for bad weather

 Sometimes the weather is simply too miserable to go outside.
 If it’s too risky to go out and train, make sure you have a plan for training indoors.
-Whether that’s hitting the treadmill or turbo with Netflix, or doing some core or strength training, have a ‘bad weather plan’ set out ahead of time.
+Whether that’s hitting the treadmill, turbo with Netflix, a Zwift winter training plan, or doing some core or strength training, have a ‘bad weather plan’ set out ahead of time.